Danny McCulloch: Legal issues

+Later works

 In the 2000s, McCulloch was touring with a new Animals formation, called Animals and Friends, led by original drummer John Steel and organist Dave Rowberry, though McCulloch was not a regular member of the group.

 In 2012, McCulloch released a digital biography on Amazon Digital Services, When I Was Young, in which he describes joining and playing with The Animals as "the biggest mistake of my life".
 The book is described as "tell(ing) the truth of the big rip off to musicians in the 60's and 70's".

-In 2013, McCulloch released the album Back Again, Just For A Bit.
+In 2013, McCulloch released the album Back Again, Just for a Bit.

 Death

 McCulloch died from heart failure on 29 January 2015, aged 69.